Blow-up lemmas for sparse graphs: Optimality of our main results

 Finally, for $\Delta\ge 4$ one might hope that the statement of our blow-up lemma remains true down to $p=Cn^{-2/(\Delta+3)}$, this being the point at which one can generalise the above construction (and therefore the point at which the statement provably does not guarantee a $K_{\Delta+1}$-factor).
 Perhaps, optimistically, one might hope that there are some natural extra conditions which even allow $p\ge Cn^{-2/(\Delta+2)}$, this being the point at which one can remove all copies of $K_{\Delta+1}$ by deleting a tiny fraction of the edges of $G(n,p)$.

-However we believe that improving upon our result is likely to be very challenging.
-Even in the (much simpler and well-studied) setting of trying to prove $\cH(n,\Delta)$-universality of $G(n,p)$, there has been no improvement upon what can be obtained from Lemma~\ref{lem:rg_image}.
-For almost-spanning universality, Conlon, Ferber, Nenadov and {\v{S}}kori{\'c}~\cite{CFNS15} could improve on Lemma~\ref{lem:rg_image}, showing that the random graph $G((1+\gamma)n,p)$ is a.a.s.\ $\cH(n,\Delta)$-universal when $p=\omega(n^{-1/(\Delta-1)}\log^5 n)$ for $\Delta\ge3$.
+However, we believe that improving upon our result is likely to be very challenging.
+Even in the (much simpler and well-studied) setting of trying to prove $\cH(n,\Delta)$-universality of $G(n,p)$, until very recently no improvement had been made over what one can obtain from Lemma~\ref{lem:rg_image}.
+Very recently Ferber and Nenadov~\cite{FNuniv} were able to obtain a small improvement.
+In the almost-spanning setting, Conlon, Ferber, Nenadov and {\v{S}}kori{\'c}~\cite{CFNS15} could improve more on what follows from Lemma~\ref{lem:rg_image}, showing that the random graph $G((1+\gamma)n,p)$ is a.a.s.\ $\cH(n,\Delta)$-universal when $p=\omega(n^{-1/(\Delta-1)}\log^5 n)$ for $\Delta\ge3$.
 But the improvement in the exponent one would desire is of order $\Delta^{-1}$ not $\Delta^{-2}$.